Hugo-000/DublinBikes/README.txt

 The prediction model used to predict the bikes available in a dublin bike station at a later date.

+Predictive_Model_Testing.ipynb
+Jupyter notebook used for testing and evaluating various possible predictive models.

 templates/map.html
 The only html template used in this application.
 Is the main and only page of the app.